How to Balance a Ceiling Fan and Prevent Wobbling Issues

 Operate the Fan

-Test for Wobbles: Turn the power back on and test the fan at various speeds to ensure the wobble is gone.
+Test for Wobbles: Turn the power back on and run the fan at different speeds to see if the wobble is gone.

-Listen for Noises: Observe any unusual sounds that might indicate something is still loose or improperly fitted.
+Listen for Noises: Pay attention to any strange sounds that might mean there are still loose or improperly fitted parts.

 Maintenance Tips